How to Replace the Samsung DA97-15217B Ice Maker — Step-by-Step Guide

 Step 2: Remove the Ice Bucket

-3. Do not tilt or angle the bucket; pulling straight out prevents damage to the bucket edges and the ice maker mounting area
+3. Avoid tilting or angling the bucket; pulling straight out prevents damage to the bucket edges and the ice maker mounting area.

-5. Inspect the interior of the ice maker compartment for any visible ice buildup, which should be cleared away before proceeding
+5. Inspect the interior of the ice maker compartment for any visible ice buildup, which should be cleared before proceeding.

 Step 3: Locate and Remove the Mounting Screws

-2. Identify three mounting screws: two on the left side of the module and one on the right side
+2. Identify three mounting screws: two on the left side of the module and one on the right.

-3. The left screws are positioned approximately 2 inches from the top and bottom of the ice maker housing
+3. The left screws are about 2 inches from the top and bottom of the ice maker housing.

-6. Place the three screws in a small container so they don’t get lost
+6. Place the three screws in a small container to avoid losing them.

-7. Do not attempt to remove the screws from their holes too forcefully; they should come free with moderate pressure
+7. Don’t force the screws out; they should come free with moderate pressure.

 Step 4: Disconnect the Wire Harness

-1. Behind or beneath the DA97-15217B ice maker module, locate the wire harness connector
+1. Find the wire harness connector behind or beneath the DA97-15217B ice maker module.

-2. The connector typically has a small plastic tab or clip on one side
+2. The connector usually has a small plastic tab or clip on one side.

-3. Press the clip inward (toward the connector) while gently pulling the harness away from the ice maker
+3. Press the clip inward while gently pulling the harness away from the ice maker.

-4. The connector should separate without resistance; if it doesn’t, ensure you are pressing the release clip correctly
+4. The connector should separate easily; if it doesn’t, double-check that you’re pressing the release clip correctly.

 Step 5: Remove the Old Ice Maker Module

-3. Slide it out completely, checking for any additional clips or restraints that may be holding it (most models have only the three screws and one connector)
+3. Slide it out completely, checking for any additional clips or restraints that may be holding it in place.

 Step 6: Install the New DA97-15217B Ice Maker Module

-1. Before installation, compare the new DA97-15217B with the mounting location to ensure it is oriented correctly.
-The ice chute (the opening where ice exits) should face downward into the ice bucket area
+1. Before installation, compare the new DA97-15217B with the mounting location to ensure it’s oriented correctly.
+The ice chute should face downward into the ice bucket area.

 3. The module should slide smoothly into place.
-Stop if you feel excessive resistance
+Stop if you feel any excessive resistance.

-4. Position the module flush with the freezer compartment wall
+4. Position the module flush against the freezer compartment wall.

-6. Tighten screws firmly but do not over-tighten, which can crack the plastic housing of the DA97-15217B.
-Screws should be snug with moderate pressure from the screwdriver
+6. Tighten the screws firmly, but avoid over-tightening, which can crack the plastic housing of the DA97-15217B.
+They should be snug with moderate pressure from the screwdriver.

 Step 7: Connect the Wire Harness

-1. Locate the wire harness that was disconnected from the old ice maker
+1. Locate the wire harness that you disconnected from the old ice maker.

-3. Push the connector onto the DA97-15217B port with steady, straight pressure until you hear or feel a click
+3. Push the connector onto the DA97-15217B port firmly until you hear or feel a click.

-4. Verify that the clip on the connector is fully seated against the DA97-15217B
+4. Check that the clip on the connector is fully seated against the DA97-15217B.

-5. Gently tug on the harness to confirm it is securely connected and does not pull free
+5. Gently tug on the harness to confirm it’s securely connected and doesn’t pull free.

-6. The wire harness should be routed neatly behind the ice maker module, not pinched or bent at sharp angles
+6. The wire harness should be routed neatly behind the ice maker module, avoiding any pinching or sharp bends.

 Step 8: Reinstall the Ice Bucket

-5. Verify that the bucket is level and not tilted
+5. Ensure that the bucket is level and not tilted.

 Step 9: Restore Power and Water Supply

-5. Check for any water leaks around the ice maker compartment by inspecting the exterior and interior for drips
+5. Check for any water leaks around the ice maker compartment by inspecting both the exterior and interior for drips.

 Initial Setup and Testing of Your New DA97-15217B Ice Maker